banzaicloud/koperator/docs/features.md

-The documentation of the Kafka operator project is available at the [Banzai Cloud Documentation Page](https://banzaicloud.com/docs/supertubes/kafka-operator/features).
+The documentation of the Koperator project is available at the [Banzai Cloud Documentation Page](https://banzaicloud.com/docs/supertubes/kafka-operator/features).